jedisct1/rust-jwt-simple/README.md

 In order to do so, import the crate with `default-features = false, features = ["pure-rust"]` in your Cargo configuration.

 Do not do it unconditionally.
+Consider this unsupported.
 This is only required for very specific setups and targets, and only until issues with the `boring` crate have been solved.
 The way to configure this in Cargo may also change in future versions.

 Static builds targeting the `musl` library don't require that workaround.
 Just use [`cargo-zigbuild`](https://github.com/rust-cross/cargo-zigbuild) to build your project.